loctet/TRAC/artefact.md

 # 2. Reproducibility

 ## 2.1 How Table 1 has been created
+We want to highlight the fact that we spotted some errors in Table 1<span style="-typora-class: textPaperPage;"> </span>  and the table in this section contains updated information for `Simple Marketplace, Defective Component Counter, Frequent Flyer Rewards Calculator, and Asset Transfer`.

-We now describe how the information in Table 1<span style="-typora-class: textPaperPage;"> </span> has been determined.
+We now describe how the information has been determined.
 We recall that Table 1<span style="-typora-class: textPaperPage;"> </span> reports how our framework captures the features of the smart contracts in the Azure repository described at the following links:

 - [Hello Blockchain](https://github.com/Azure-Samples/blockchain/blob/master/blockchain-workbench/application-and-smart-contract-samples/hello-blockchain)